Sofía Rito

 She competed at world championships, including at the 2015 World Weightlifting Championships, and at the 2016 Summer Olympics.

 Early life

-Rito was born in Stockholm, Sweden to Julio Rito, who is an Uruguayan.
+Rito was born in Stockholm, Sweden to Julio Rito, who is a Uruguayan.
 Her mother Lotta Enocksson is a plastic artist and is the origin of one of Sofía Rito's surnames, Enocksson.
 Julio Rito had been exiled from Uruguay during the military dictatorship.
 Sofía Rito was raised in Stockholm and later in Strängnäs, Sweden.